 To follow on from last week’s Frugal Friday, but Fun post all about grocery shopping, a few more ‘foodie’ ideas;

-- Stay away from takeaway: try a toasted sandwich or egg on toast for an alternative quick meal.
+- Cut back on takeaway: try a toasted sandwich or egg on toast for an alternative quick meal.

 - I have previously posted about our efforts at ‘growing your own’ vegetables.
 When Australia was in the grips of the Great Depression, women were urged to grow vegetables in their backyards and to keep poultry to help put food on the table for their families.
 We have had varied success – heaps of tomatoes, a good number of zucchini, some broccoli, but no edible cauliflower or pumpkin (thanks to the various small creatures interested in eating them before they are fit for human consumption).
 Our strawberry plants look like they have potential with lots of flowers and developing fruit, it is just a matter of keeping the toddler away from them long enough for them to mature!
 Now the weather is warming up, it is time for us to revisit what we should try planting next and Rhonda at Down to Earth suggests using this planting calendar (for those in Australia).

 - Invest in a slow cooker as they are an excellent way of tenderising cheaper cuts of meat.
 I was interested to read that Hungarian Goulash was a popular meal choice during the Great Depression for this very reason.